LEON – SAN MARTIN DEL CAMINO

 Many stork nests on top of the bell tower

-It was another hot day and we’ve tried not to waste too much time by stopping somewhere on the road, but rather pushed on to get to San Martin del Camino.
-It was also a quiet day as it was a public holiday before Easter weekend commence.
-We’ve enjoyed the calmness after the busy city of Leon and were looking forward to more days like these.
+It was another hot day and we tried not to waste too much time by stopping somewhere on the road for too long, but rather pushed on to get to San Martin del Camino before the heat of the day.
+It was also a quiet day on the roads as today was a public holiday before Easter weekend commence.
+Although we enjoyed the festivities in León yesterday, we now enjoyed the calmness on the road and were looking forward to more days like these.

-San Martin del Camino is a very small town and with one main road going through the town, it was very easy to find our albergue, La Casa Verde.
-It was also painted in a bright green color!
+Despite San Martin del Camino being a rather small town, it has three albergues, a grocery shop, bakery and a pharmacy (of course).
+The main road basically going through the middle of town and it was very easy for us to find our preferred albergue, La Casa Verde.
+It was also painted in a bright green colour!

-Our “hospitalerio” (hostess of the albergue) was very friendly and allocated one big room to all of us – we were after all a Camino family.
-She also offered to prepare dinner for us for which we were very thankful.
-We’ve bought some fruit at the small local shop around the corner and made a big bowl of fruit salad for desert.
+Our ‘hospitalerio’ (hostess of the albergue) was very friendly and she allocated one big room to all of us – we are after all a Camino family.
+The good news was that there were no bunk beds, just single beds in a row.
+Instead of an albergue, it almost felt like a luxurious hotel!
+We were very happy when the hospitalerio offered to prepare dinner for us.
+We bought fruit from the small grocery shop around the corner and made a big bowl of fruit salad for dessert.

-Me, Gloria and Javier busy making fruit salad
+Gloria and Javier joined me to prepare the fruit salad

-The dinner prepared by our “hospitalerio” was very tasty and we’ve had a good time around the table.
-We’ve chatted until late that evening while drinking some wine.
-A wonderful way to end our day on the Camino.
+The dinner prepared by our ‘hospitalerio’ was delicious and we had a good time around the table.
+We chatted until late that evening while drinking (more) wine.
+A wonderful way of ending our day on the Camino.

 Pre-snacks on the table … jamon, cheese and bread.
-And a real tasty meal: chicken, salad and (more) bread
+Main meal: chicken, salad and (more) bread

-Our Camino family: Me and Berto with Javier, Gloria, Raul, his 2 children (Diego & Gabriella) and Monica
+Our Camino family: Javier, Gloria, Raul, his 2 children (Diego & Gabriella) and Monica